cmazzullo/py-git-hooks/README.md

 # Py-Git-Hooks

 A few git hooks for Python development
-- Automatically run flake8 on .py files
+- Automatically run isort and flake8 on .py files
 - Check for non-ascii characters
-- Add the issue number (if any) in the branch name to the commit message
 - Print the commits being pushed on push
+- Add the issue number (if any) in the branch name to the commit message.
+Note: branches need to start with the issue number (e.g. 8704-fix_bug) for this feature to work.

 ## Installation